yss/grunt-tree/README.md

     "c": "c"
 }

-// 2. change the options to: { md5 : 8 }, and result will be like:
+// 2. change the options to: { hash: 'md5', hashLen : 8 }, and result will be like:
 {
     "a": "a.e8dcfa25.css",
     "js": {